Security Measures to Prevent Domestic Violence (DV) in the Organization

 Written by Robert D. Sollars

 I’m hoping that I can give you more than a few ways to protect your people, students & employees, within the organization to stay safe and secure, both there and out & about.
 Remember, as always, tweak these for your own use, if need be…there are absolutely NO cookie-cutter solutions for security or preventing violence.
-What works for one organization may not work for another.
-You can always contact us to assist you with Sollars Violence Prevention Training & Consulting
+What works for one organization may not work for another, due to location, cultural differences, socio-economic status, etc.

 There are many steps that can be taken to minimize injury to the victim and lessen the liability of the organization while reducing the risk.
-Will these tips listed below stop every incident on property?
+Will these tips listed below stop every incident on company property?
 Of course, it won’t!
-That’s rainbow pie in the sky thinking, but if you follow them and ensure your security plans are prepared for the potential…it may prevent…most of the victimization of the individual on the property and possibly death, injury, and trauma – to both the victim and those that witness it.
+That’s rainbow pie in the sky beliefs, in today’s world, but if you follow them and ensure your security plans are prepared for the potential…it may prevent…most of the victimization of the individual on property and possibly death, injury, and trauma – to both the victim and those that witness it.

-Let’s begin this post by assisting the victims by making them feel safe while in the facility.
+Let’s begin these ideas for security, by assisting the victims by making them feel safe while in the facility.
 It will also help you to begin building trust and confidence, or more of it, between them and the organization, enabling employees to come forward with such intimate & personal issues.

 - Looking for the signs of abuse, even if they deny it.
 These are innumerable in their own right so it is imperative that you or a member of your staff learn to recognize them, which will generally fall to front-line employees & supervisors.
 Sometimes they’re not so easily spotted: